Learning faster compositing the hard way

 Conclusions

 1. The success of the LIVE_STREAM mode in MediaPipe was a fluke 🍀.
-I can’t be 100% confident in my explanation of the difference between it and VIDEO mode.
-It’s not documented.
+It is not documented that this should use less CPU.

-2. The OpenCV documentation also doesn’t demonstrate successful vs unsuccessful ‘in place’ usage, silent fails and requirements for contiguous memory are not in the OpenCV Python binding guide.
+2. The OpenCV documentation also doesn’t demonstrate successful vs unsuccessful ‘in place’ usage and the requirements for continuous memory are not in the OpenCV Python binding guide.
 Elsewhere in the optimisation recommendations it provides the potentially bad advice:

 Never make copies of an array unless it is necessary.
 Try to use views instead.
 Array copying is a costly operation.

-Using a view as an input argument will create a copy if the view is not contiguous!
+NOTE: We have shown that using a view as an input argument will create a copy if the view is not continuous

 That’s all I’ve got for now.